arthurdick/term-to-svg/README.md

   -t, --typescript_file <file>  Path to the typescript file (required).
   -i, --timing_file <file>      Path to the timing file (required).
   -o, --output_file <file>      Path to the output SVG file (required).
+  --generator <css|smil>    Animation generator to use (css or smil).
+Default: css.
+  --id <string>             ID to use for the root SVG element.
   --rows <number>           Number of terminal rows.
   --cols <number>           Number of terminal columns.
   --font_size <number>      Font size.